frett27/OSMImport/README.md

 Since October 2014, lots of feedbacks have been implemented in the lastest version.
 This project **doesn't need PostGIS database**, **or extensive software stack**.
 This tools has been tested on Windows (x64) and Linux (x64).

 This project use dirsuptive technology, an internal actors system using big data principles (streams, no sequencial read), proposing a disruptive performance experience.
-This tool benefit directly from a Muticore machine,
+This tool benefit directly from a Muticore machine. for more information about architecture see [architecture](architecture/architecture)

 #Features